This could be the score that Sylvester needed right here! Pat Summerall:

 - Simon R. Green also used a variant of this trope in The Bones of Haven, when a sewer-lurking giant spider's corpse lands on Hawk, apparently pinning him underwater.
 Actually, he ends up inside its abdomen, and must cut his way out with his ax.
 A partial subversion in that it hadn't eaten Hawk, just collapsed on top of him when he'd cut its body open from beneath.

-- In Mark E. Rodger's Samurai Cat during the Battle of Valhalla, Fenrir makes the mistake of eating the titular character.
+- In Mark E. Rodger's The Adventures of Samurai Cat during the Battle of Valhalla, Fenrir makes the mistake of eating the titular character.
 Big mistake.

 Myth & Legend